 3. How Returnly uses your information

 3.1.
-To improve our service
+To provide and improve the Services

 4. How Returnly shares your information.